Esri/hub-ready-apps/README.md

 using Item config and Group Permissions (with Configurable ArcGIS Content)

-Apps should be centrally managed, but then reusable through dynamic configurations that are loaded at runtime.
+Apps should be centrally managed, but reusable through dynamic configurations that are loaded at runtime.
 This supports many organizations each maintaining [configured](http://doc.arcgis.com/en/arcgis-online/create-maps/create-app-templates.htm) versions of the app using a single deployment.
 This minimizes development, deployment, and operational overhead.
 Read more about the [configurable app specification](http://doc.arcgis.com/en/arcgis-online/create-maps/configurable-templates.htm)

 A [Configurable App Template](http://doc.arcgis.com/en/arcgis-online/create-maps/create-app-templates.htm) defines its `configurationSettings`, and a Configured App stores its `values`.